 A company that has attracted a lot of media attention (but which has to date no published technical articles or patent documents) is Alertgy.
 The Technology section of their website features a picture of a "state of the art microchip-enabled dielectic sensor," but little else that describes the measurement technology.
 In early 2019, they secured an initial \$1.2M for the technology.
 Among the financial contributors who invested in the seed round was Dr. John Burd, who joined Alertgy's board of directors.
-Dr. Burd is a founder and previous CEO of Dexcom, and stated: "Alertgy is on the brink of truly revolutionising the diabetes space with their non-invasive technology."
+Dr. Burd is a founder and previous CEO of DexCom, and stated: "Alertgy is on the brink of truly revolutionising the diabetes space with their non-invasive technology."
+A press release in December, 2021 was titled "Alertgy Takes Top Prize: It's A Game-Changer For Diabetics," and reported by the Market Newswire.
+As of this writing, though, there have been no reported clinical results for this technology.
+Their latest published patent application (with inventors John Hodges and Marc Rippen, but like others, not assigned to Alertgy) US 2020/0217809 A1, describes permittivity measurements in the 100 KHz to 220 MHz range, but provides no information about how they are converted to glucose values.
+A news report in early 2022 predicted the availability of device in 2023.

 Another company that made an impressive debut (with 27 U.S. Patent applications appearing on the single day of June 18, 2020), is Movano, with initial funding of \$27M.
 They use "radio waves" in the frequency range of 122-126 GHz (with complicated waveforms) in the ubiquitous wristwatch format, but with no glucose data to date.
 Movano founder and CEO Michael Leabman stated "Glucose has specific electrical and physical properties that can be detected by RF energy."
 He will join dozens of earlier investigators who have worked to determine exactly what frequency ranges and waveforms (if any) will reliably detect glucose in tissue.
+Recently, it was reported "Movano unveils an reasonably priced, woman-friendly health-tracking ring at CES